 }

-Three methods are redefined for demo purposes.
-The first one is GetRolesForUser, it makes it possible to get a set of roles for a certain user.
-The second method is CreateRole, it is responsible for creating a role.
-And the third one is IsUserInRole, it specifies whether the user has a certain role in the system.
+For the purpose of illustration, three methods are redefined.
+The first one is GetRolesForUser, for obtaining a set of roles for a specified user.
+The second method is CreateRole, for creating a role.
+The third, IsUserInRole, determines whether the user has a specified role in the system.

 To use the role provider in the application, we need to add its definition to the configuration file.
-Let us open the web.config file and remove the definition of providers added automatically during the installation of the Microsoft.AspNet.Providers package from it.
-And then we add our provider there within the system.web section:
+Open the web.config file and remove the definition of providers added automatically during the installation of the Microsoft.AspNet.Providers package.
+Next, we insert our provider within the system.web section:

 <system.web>